 Breaking Down the Cost of Car Ownership

-There are five significant costs when it comes to car ownership.
+There are six significant costs when it comes to car ownership.

 - Purchase/Depreciation cost